Skip to content

 An example of this:

-With the story I mentioned earlier that I’m ghosting, it started as a MG.
-But, as the client wanted older content and wanted the protagonist to go through high school, I had to change it to a YA.
+With the story I mentioned earlier that I’m ghosting, it started as an MG.
+But since the client wanted older content and for the protagonist to go through high school, I had to change it to a YA.

-The client actually wanted the protagonist to go through college also, but I had to pull in the reins.
+The client actually wanted the protagonist to go through college as well, but I had to pull in the reins.

 You need to stay within the genre limits.